Arabella Scott

 Arabella Scott (7 May 1886 - 27 August 1980) was a Scottish teacher, suffragette hunger striker and women's rights campaigner.
 As a member of the Women's Freedom League (WFL) she took a petition to Downing Street in July 1909.
 She subsequently adopted more militant tactics with the Women's Social and Political Union (WSPU).
 She was one of a group who attempted arson at Kelso racecourse in May 1913.
 She was arrested many times and went on hunger strikes when she was sent to jail.
 Whilst in Perth Prison in 1914, she was force-fed for an extraordinarily long time under the supervision of Dr Hugh Ferguson Watson, the only prison doctor in Scotland prepared to use this method.
 She was released under the controversial Cat and Mouse Act.
 WSPU activism ceased when the First World War began and Scott became a field nurse, later she married emigrated to Australia.
 She wrote about her experiences in her autobiography A Murky Past.

 Early life and education

 Arabella Charlotte Scott was born on 7 May 1886 in Dunoon, Scotland.
 Her mother was a teacher and her father served as a captain in the British army for more than 25 years.

-She graduated with an MA from the University of Edinburgh and went on to become a school teacher in Leith, living with her sister at 88 Marchmont Road in Edinburgh.
+She graduated with an MA from the University of Edinburgh along with her sister Muriel Scott and went on to become a school teacher in Leith, living with Muriel at 88 Marchmont Road in Edinburgh.
 Scott and her sisters were advocates for women's suffrage and were active speakers in Scotland for the cause, in particular at open air meetings, all over Scotland.

+Graduation photo of Muriel and Arabella Scott, University of Edinburgh.
+Held in Castle House Museum archive, Dunoon.